MithrilJS/mithril.js/docs/mithril.md

 When using the [router](mithril.route.md), a route change recreates the DOM tree from scratch in order to unload plugins from the previous page.
 If you want to keep a DOM element intact across a route change, you can set the `retain` flag in the config's context object.

-In the example below, there are two routes, each of which loads a module when a user navigates to their respective URLs.
-Both modules use a `menu` template, which contains links for navigation between the two modules, and an expensive-to-reinitialize element.
+In the example below, there are two routes, each of which loads a component when a user navigates to their respective URLs.
+Both components use a `menu` template, which contains links for navigation between the two components, and an expensive-to-reinitialize element.
 Setting `context.retain = true` in the element's config function allows the span to stay intact after a route change.

 ```javascript
 //a menu template